Varying Coefficient Model via Adaptive Spline Fitting: Empirical studies

 \subsection{Simulation study for adaptive spline fitting}

-In this section, we compare the one-step and two-step adaptive spline fitting approaches we introduced with a commonly used kernel method package \texttt{tvReg} by \citet{Casas:2019}, using the simulation examples from \citet{Tang:2012}.
+In this section, we compare the global and predictor-specific adaptive spline fitting approaches we introduced with the equidistant spline fitting approach as well as a commonly used kernel method package \texttt{tvReg} by \citet{Casas:2019}, using the simulation examples from \citet{Tang:2012}.
 The model simulates a longitudinal data, which are frequently encountered in biomedical applications.
 In this example, the conditional random variable represents time and for convenience, we use notation $t$ instead of $u$.
 We simulated $n$ individuals, each having a scheduled time set $\{0,1,\ldots,19\}$ to generate observations.
 A scheduled time can be skipped with probability 0.6, so no observation will be generated at the skipped time.
 For each non-skipped scheduled time, the real observed time is the scheduled time plus a random disturbance from $\mathrm{Unif}(0,1)$.
 Consider the time-dependent predictors $X(t)=(x_1(t),x_2(t),x_3(t),x_4(t))^T$ with

 The response for individual $i$ at observed time $t_{i,k}$ is $y_i(t_{i,k}) = \sum_{j=1}^4 \beta_j(t_{i,k}) x_{i,j}(t_{i,k}) + \epsilon_i(t_{i,k})$, with